 Promoting Psychological Health

-ORI scientists study emotional and behavioral disorders as well as normative development and personality, in order to better understand factors that make people vulnerable to serious mental health disorders as well as factors that increase resilience, that is, that help people cope with daily challenges.
+ORI scientists study emotional and behavioral health in order to understand what makes people vulnerable to serious mental health disorders.
+Researchers also examine the factors that increase people’s ability to cope with daily challenges.
 An important component of research in this area is developing and evaluating interventions for the prevention and treatment of disorders.

 Understanding and Treating Eating Disorders